DongyoungLim/eTHEOPOULA/README.md

-#  Langevin dynamics based algorithm e-TH $ \varepsilon $ O POULA for stochastic optimization problems with discontinuous stochastic gradient
+#  Langevin dynamics based algorithm e-THEO POULA for stochastic optimization problems with discontinuous stochastic gradient

-This repository is the official implementation of "e-THEO POULA with discontinuous updating".
+This repository is the official implementation of "Langevin dynamics based algorithm e-THEO POULA for stochastic optimization problems with discontinuous stochastic gradient".

-Authours: Dong-Young Lim, Ariel Neurfeld, Sotirios Sabanis, and Ying Zhang
+Authors: Dong-Young Lim, Ariel Neufeld, Sotirios Sabanis, and Ying Zhang

 Abstract: In this paper, we focus on optimization problems with discontinuous stochastic gradient.
 We solve the aforementioned problems by extending TH$\varepsilon$O POULA, which is recently developed in \citeauthor{lim2021polygonal} (\citeyear{lim2021polygonal}) based on the advances of polygonal Euler approximations.
 We demonstrate both theoretically and numerically the applicability of the extended TH$\varepsilon$O POULA algorithm.
 In particular, under the conditions that the stochastic gradient is locally Lipschitz in average and satisfies a certain convexity at infinity condition, we establish non-asymptotic error bounds for the extended TH$\varepsilon$O POULA in Wasserstein distances, and provide a non-asymptotic estimate for the expected excess risk.
 Three key applications in finance are provided, namely, the multi-period portfolio optimization, transfer learning in the multi-period portfolio optimization, and the insurance claim prediction, which involve neural networks with (Leaky)-ReLU activation functions.
 Numerical experiments conducted using real-world datasets illustrate the superior empirical performance of the extended TH$\varepsilon$O POULA compared to SGLD, ADAM, and AMSGrad in terms of model's accuracy.